• Home

 Thinking about that chocolate-themed book club?
 This one is a must-have!

-Charlie and the Chocolate Factory is the story of a poor boy who wins a tour of the most famous and amazing chocolate factory in the world (of course, with some twists and turns along the way).
+Charlie and the Chocolate Factory is the story of a poor boy who wins a tour of the world’s most famous and amazing chocolate factory (of course, with some twists and turns along the way).

 This is a great book for a little more challenge during book clubs.
-It has really rich vocabulary, a strong model for author's craft, and lots of great opportunities to delve deep into characters.
+It has a rich vocabulary, a strong model for the author’s craft, and lots of great opportunities to delve deep into characters.

 Get the Novel Study: Charlie and the Chocolate Factory Novel Unit